franktranvantu/mastering-nodejs/README.md

-# Extracting the Validation Logic
+# Showing Unhandled Exceptions on the Console